Currently we test and support the following browsers:

 Duration of Training

 The minimum time requirements are: 9 weeks at St. Jude for students currently in medical school, 10 weeks for returning POE students, and 11 weeks for all others.
 The student's daily schedule will depend on the research area in which they are working, but the student is expected to work full-time.
-There are no specific start and end dates for the program, but students should plan to start on a Monday (Tuesday, if Monday is a holiday) in mid-May to mid-June and finish on a Friday in August.
+There are no specific start and end dates for the program, but students should plan to start on a Monday (Tuesday, if Monday is Memorial Day) in mid-May to early June and finish on a Friday in August.
+Acceptable start dates for 2015 program participants will be May 11, May 18, May 26, or June 1, 2015.
+If you could not start on one of these dates (May 11, May 18, May 26, or June 1, 2015), you are not eligible for our program.

 Stipend and Housing